AbdulrhmanGoni/denokv-bridge-server/README.md

 This package is a tiny web server provides a JSON-based API to access the Deno KV Database from places like frontend web or mobile apps where using the Deno KV client directly (`Deno.openKv()` or `openKv()` in node) is not possible.

+> [!NOTE]
+> This package is mainly created to be used inside [Deno Kv GUI Client](https://abdulrhmangoni.github.io/denokv-gui-client/) desktop app
+> or to be used as a bridge server between ***Deno Kv GUI Client*** app and a Deno Kv database that is existing in a place where ***Deno Kv GUI Client*** cant reach (e.g., Inside a docker container or In Memory database inside another process)

 ## Usage

 You just need to add `@denokv-gui-client/bridge-server` package to your project, import and